mkudija/mkudija.github.io/reading-notes/_md/2021-09-16-The Inferno.md

 - **Caduceus**: the staff carried by Hermes in Greek mythology (9.
 82-83)
 - **Etiological myths**: are those myths that explain origins and causes (272)
+- **Poultice**: also called a cataplasm, is a paste made of herbs, plants, and other substances with healing properties (437)

 ---
 Created: 2021-09-16